MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-architecture-pattern.md

 ---
-title: Design areas for a mission-critical workload on Azure
+title: Architecture pattern for a mission-critical workload on Azure
 description: The design areas represent the architecturally significant topics that must be discussed and designed for when defining a target architecture
 author: calcof
 ms.author: calcof